attack68/rateslib/docs/source/i_whatsnew.rst

 only.
 This is due to certain objects being used primarily internally with a UI focused more on higher level instrumenst than their constructing objects.

-The `get_from_strike` method for FX SMiles / Surfaces refactored to use `z_w` as n input.

-The fixings exposure table no longer yields notional equivalent.
-It just returns monetary sensitivity to the fixing.

-Performance of the _spread for a float leg might be reduced for ISDA ``spread_compound_method``.

-The ``VolValue`` is renamed to ``FXVolValue`` and it can now also be used to calibrate SABR Objects (bug).
-The doc pages should be expanded and examples given.

-The `STIRFuture` has been refactored to make ``bp_value`` redundant and instead replaced by a designed notional and DCF for the period.

-FXExchange renamed to FXForward.

 IndexFixedBond has new ``accrued`` and ``fwd_from_repo`` to handle indexation.
 IndexFixedRateBond duration now allows a ``risk`` metric to be expressed with indexation or without.

-Add specs 'uk_gbi' and 'us_gbi'.

-By default non-mtm-XCS are constructed which differed to previous becuase of the new flexibility of allowing MTM leg on either leg1 or leg2

-The ``convention`` arg is removed from `Value` and is now taken directly from the *Curve* that it intends to value.

-``curves`` for FXOptions are now set in a different way.
-Errors result for a list of 4 curves.

-Solver does not accept 3-tuple of *Instruments* just a 2-tuple with keyword args only.

 .. list-table::